Stud Fee Calculator

 Titles prove quality objectively

 Every breeder thinks their dog is nice.
 A championship title means judges agree.
 A Grand Championship means your dog beat other champions.
 Working titles prove temperament and ability.
 These aren't vanity — they're the objective evidence that justifies premium pricing.
+The AKC's own stud-selection guidance names a championship as one of the two things breeders look for in a sire, alongside full health clearances.

 Proven producers command premiums